 Offer gentle reminders where needed.

-It might feel like you are forcing this, but it’s still the first step.
+It might feel like you are forcing this, but it’s really the first step.
 Don’t be shy to discuss why you are nagging at them to say thank you over and over.

 And remember, kids want our approval, so noticing when they do nice things can go a long way.
 “I really liked the way you said thank you earlier”.